NickSto/nstoler.com/django/traffic/README.md

 Possible solutions include not making Visitors unique for the same (ip, user_agent, cookies) combination.
 Or, specifically, allowing creation of a new Visitor when the cookies are null and all I have is an ip and user agent.
 This doesn't sound too bad at first, but then that means if a bot that doesn't respect cookies (very common) keeps hitting my site, it will keep being assigned new Visitors and Users.
 Even though it'd be pretty easy to link all the visits by ip and user_agent, which would give a pretty low false positive rate.

 Maybe the solution here is to stop trying to fit all this correlation into the object model.
 Instead, play the safe route and split Visitors who only share an ip and user_agent, then add tools to the Monitor so I can click and get a list of all visits from the same ip/user_agent combo.

+**Update**: This is now fixed using the solution in the last paragraph (except the Monitor tools part).